baltpeter/thesis-mobile-consent-dialogs/thesis/400_consent-dialogs-in-the-wild.md

 In both cases, for automated analysis, the objects would still need to be converted from their respective platform-native representation to JSON but that step is omitted here for brevity.

-Unlike on the web, no prior research on how common TCF usage is on mobile exists as far as the author is aware.
+Unlike on the web, no prior research on how common TCF usage is on mobile exists as far as we are aware.
 To gauge whether reading the TCF preferences is a viable approach for this thesis, we performed a simple analysis on 823 apps from a dataset of popular Android apps from November 2021: The apps were run in the Android emulator and left running for 5 seconds.
 Afterwards, a screenshot was taken and the `SharedPreferences` of the respective app were saved.
-Then, the screenshots were manually looked at to determine whether the app showed any reference to data protection (like a consent dialog, a privacy notice, or even just a link to a privacy policy).
+Then, we manually looked at the screenshots to determine whether the app showed any reference to data protection (like a consent dialog, a privacy notice, or even just a link to a privacy policy).

 181 of the 823 ($\sim 22$ %) apps displayed such a reference to data protection on screen after 5 seconds.
 However, only 21 of the 823 apps ($\sim 3$ %) had set a corresponding privacy-related preference (i.e. one with a key that includes `IABTCF` or `GDPR`).
 This suggests that the IAB TCF is not commonly implemented on mobile.